MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-b2b-extranet.md

 To get started setting up a SharePoint extranet site:

-1. Read [Collaborate with guests in a site](https://docs.microsoft.com/Office365/Enterprise/collaborate-in-a-site) if you want to limit your extranet to a site with an Microsoft 365 group, or [Collaborate with guests in a team](https://docs.microsoft.com/Office365/Enterprise/collaborate-as-a-team) if you want to include a team.
+1. Read [Collaborate with guests in a site](https://docs.microsoft.com/Office365/Enterprise/collaborate-in-a-site) if you want to limit your extranet to a site with a Microsoft 365 group, or [Collaborate with guests in a team](https://docs.microsoft.com/Office365/Enterprise/collaborate-as-a-team) if you want to include a team.

 2. Read [Create a B2B extranet with managed guests](https://docs.microsoft.com/Office365/Enterprise/b2b-extranet) if you want to delegate guest access management to specific approvers in either your organization or the partner organization.